devernay/xcodelegacy/README.md

 Usage
 -----
 Execute the script in a terminal.
-The script takes one argument, which can be "makepackages" (to extract components from the legacy Xcode downloads to the current directory), "install" (to install the components in Xcode 4/5/6), "cleanpackages" (to delete the extracted components from the current directory), "uninstall" (to uninstall the components from Xcode 4/5/6).
+The script takes one argument, which can be "buildpackages" (to extract components from the legacy Xcode downloads to the current directory), "install" (to install the components in Xcode 4/5/6), "cleanpackages" (to delete the extracted components from the current directory), "uninstall" (to uninstall the components from Xcode 4/5/6).

 With the "install" or "uninstall" arguments, the script uses sudo to become root, and will thus ask for your password.
 Please check the script contents before executing it.